1920s in America

 • Harlem Renaissance Art Walk Through

-• Finish Harlem Renaissance Activity
+• Finish the Harlem Renaissance Packet we did in class.

-• Start Great Depression (Stock Market Simulation
+• Start the causes of the Great Depression

 • Watch Crash Couse #33: The Great Depression take notes & summarize